Arlo allows you to choose how tax should be displayed on your website and invoices.

 If you would like to set one of your payment types to offer an additional tax-exempt option, contact Arlo Support.

 Example: Tax-exempt payment type in the Arlo checkout

 You can set a contact/organisation's tax status to exempt so that their orders never include tax when submitted through your website.
-This option is useful if you do not want to advertise tax-exempt payment types on your website, but want the tax to be excluded from some contacts/organisations.
+This option is useful if you do not want to advertise tax-exempt payment types on your website, but want the tax to be excluded for some contacts/organisations.

 - Press Edit.

-- In the General tab change Tax Status to Exempt.
+- In the General tab, change Tax Status to Exempt.